uvaai/pdp/_schedules/1 Fall 2026/index.md

 ### Hackathon participation

 Every 2 weeks on Wednesdays there will be a hackathon in the afternoon.
-These hackathons are in-class activities where you learn to solve programming challenges together in small teams, which will be evaluated by a final participation grade for the course.
+These hackathons are in-class activities where you'll learn to solve programming challenges together in small teams, which will be evaluated by a final participation grade for the course.
 The main goal of the hackathon is to learn to work through problems together using communication, debugging, and